 - Latent TB.
 In this condition, you have a TB infection, but the bacteria remain in your body in an inactive state and cause no symptoms.
 Latent TB, also called inactive TB or TB infection, isn't contagious.
-However, it can turn into active TB, so treatment is important for the person with latent TB and to help control the spread of TB in general.
-An estimated one-third of the world's population has latent TB.
+It can turn into active TB, so treatment is important for the person with latent TB and to help control the spread of TB in general.
+An estimated 2 billion people have latent TB.

 - Active TB.
 This condition makes you sick and can spread to others.
 It can occur in the first few weeks after infection with the TB bacteria, or it might occur years later.

 - Coughing that lasts three or more weeks

 - Chest pain, or pain with breathing or coughing

 Tuberculosis can also affect other parts of your body, including your kidneys, spine or brain.
 When TB occurs outside your lungs, signs and symptoms vary according to the organs involved.
 For example, tuberculosis of the spine may give you back pain, and tuberculosis in your kidneys might cause blood in your urine.